 Don’t confuse “work” with “effort” or “creativity”.
 The latter two should be independent of the client’s budget.
 Whether the budget is $1,000 or $10,000, the photographer has to put forth the same effort and creativity.

-When you go to a grocery store, that store wants you to buy a shopping cart-full of products.
+When you go to a grocery store, that store wants you to buy a cartful of products.
 But if your budget is $20 then the grocery store can’t afford to sell you more than $20 worth of products.

-At a camera store, the clerk would love to sell you a $5,000 new camera.
+A camera store would love to sell you a $5,000 new camera.
 But if your budget is $1,000 then the store simply can’t afford to sell you more than a $1,000 camera.

 All businesses operate this way.

-When a client calls a photographer, let’s say, to request three business portraits, the photographer would love to sell the client a $6,000 corporate photography package which includes three hours of photography, massive studio lighting, several background choices, five looks per person, fantastic retouching and many years of usage rights.
+Let’s say a client calls you and requests three business portraits.
+Of course you’d love to sell them your $6,000 corporate photography package which includes three hours of photography, lots of studio lighting, several background choices, five looks per person, fantastic retouching and many years of usage rights.

-But if the client’s budget is only $1,000 then the photographer simply cannot afford to sell $6,000 worth of photography to that client.
-If they did, the photographer would be losing money and the photographer’s prices would be meaningless.
+But if that client’s budget is $1,000 then you cannot afford to sell $6,000 worth of photography to that customer.
+If you did, you’d be losing $5,000 and your original $6,000 price meant nothing.

-If the photographer chooses to meet the client’s $1,000 budget, the photographer might offer to shoot the business portraits with one hour of photography, available light, ambient background, one look per person, no retouching and one year of limited use.
+To meet this client’s $1,000 budget, you might offer to shoot the business portraits with one hour of photography, a small flash, one background, one look per person, minimal retouching and limited usage rights.

 The client’s budget determines the work.
 Just like all other businesses.